leelamanikanta/Reverse_Image_Search/README.md

 # Reverse Image Search using deep learning models.

-Have you ever wondered how google image search works ? or How amazon is able to retrive products similar to the image that we upload in the app/site.We will use one simple method to acomplish the task.
+Have you ever wondered how google image search works or How amazon can retrieve products similar to the image that we upload in the app/site?
+To achieve this task we will be using one simple method.

-We will pick a pre-trained deep learnig model, remove the top layers and extract the convolutional features for the images in our dataset.
-Then we will use these feature vectors to find similar images by using sklearn's nearest neighbors algorithm
+We are going to pick a pre-trained deep learning model, remove the top layers, and extract the convolutional features for the images in our dataset.
+Then we will use these feature vectors to find similar images by using sklearn's nearest neighbor algorithm.